kencinder/igirst/README.md

 <br>
 <br>
 > Configuration for each system is in `igirst.cfg` and may need modified to suit your preferences\
-> Defaults are present for everything but your ROM input path, that should work out of the box
+> Defaults are present for everything mandatory but your ROM input path, that should work out of the box
 >
 > The `IGIR` binary location can be set in `igirst.cfg` and defaults to `./igir` but should work from any path
 >